Shivam-Narayan/Python-complete-notes/README.md

     pass
 ```

-A class groups related state and behavior so the same pattern can be reused across multiple objects.
+A class groups related state and behavior so it can be reused consistently.

 ---

 ## 2. Object

 An object is an instance of a class.
-It represents a concrete entity with state and behavior defined by the class.
+It represents a concrete entity with the state and behavior defined by the class.

 ### Example